pearlroys/Data-Collection-Pipeline/README.md

 The program utilises numerous `time.sleep(2)` methods to make sure the website does not recognise it as a bot and blocks our IP address.
 ## Milestone 4: Retreive data from details page

 In this milestone, I created a method called `get_metadata(self, drugs_link, drug_list)` which loops through the `drug_links` list and creates dictionaries that map pre-determined keys (labels) to values extracted from a link.
 The dictionaries are then systematically appended to the end of the `self.drug_dictionary` list.
-The dictionaries have the structure thet follows:
+The dictionaries structure was as follows:

 ```python
 self.drug_dictionary = {"DRUG NAME": , "DOSAGES AVAILABLE": , "QUANTITY AVAILABLE": , "UUID": , "PRICE": , "REVIEWS": , "INFORMATION": }